rikdata/rikdata.github.io/document/README.md

 <span class="top-message float-right">[:pencil2:Edit Document](https://github.com/rikdata/rikdata.github.io/edit/main/document/README.md)</span>
 The app allows you to search and view all the documents (such as Purchase Order, Work Order, Sales Order, Inventory Onhand in Oracle Cloud, and SAP Hana S/4 cloud).
 Currently, Oracle also allows us to create, update, and delete several documents.
 So, whatever documents are allowed to be updated/created in the Oracle cloud can also be done through the OneApp.
 The same is applicable for SAP Hana S/4.
-However, if you are using Hana S/4 on-premise, not many documents are updated through REST.
+However, if you are using Hana S/4 on-premise, not many documents are updated through  ODATA.

 All the documents are accessed and shown in the same manner.
 So, this guide covers only a few of the available documents as an example, but you can use the same process to access any other document.